alfredcs/Rolling-upgrade-from-OpenStack-Havana-to-Juno/README.md

 Since there are data modeling changes from Havana to Juno, careful MySql database backup is required.
 It's recommended not to conduct changes during the upgrade.

+Followings are the steps to upgrade Keystone from havana 2013.3.2 to 2014.2.2, Juno stable code revision.
+Oslo dependencies and MySQL data model changes were some of the top chanllenges however issues are mitigable with careful plannings.

 Upgrade steps: